hereticjsorg/heretic/manual/gettingStarted.md

 npm run setup -- --defaults
 ```

-The *--defaults* parameter is required on order to create default pages and navigation.
+The *--defaults* parameter is required on order to create default modules and navigation.
 If not required, just ignore this parameter.

 Finally, you may wish to run the build process: